Defect-aware Hybrid Prompt Optimization via Progressive Tuning for Zero-Shot Multi-type Anomaly Detection and Segmentation: Methodology

 \subsection{Defect-Aware Prompt Design}

-Most existing AD approaches using CLIP under distribution shift relies on simple hand-crafted or learnable prompts such as ``A photo of a \textbf{[CLS]} with anomaly'', or $P^D=[V_1][V_2]\dots[V_E]\text{[damaged][CLS]}$, where \textbf{[CLS]} means object or class information.
-Although this is effective for generic AD, these prompt templates lack the expressiveness to capture fine-grained anomaly semantics and tend to focus on coarse-grained visual features, limiting their ability to distinguish between distinct defect types.

-A trivial workaround to capture fine-grained semantics using CLIP is to use an ensemble of manually crafted prompts that associate different defect types with object class, as done in \cite{sadikaj2025multiads}, e.g., ``A photo of a \textbf{[CLS]} with a cut defect".
-However, creating such a comprehensive set of prompts for all possible defect-object combinations is impractical and requires significant prompt engineering effort.

-To address these limitations, this paper proposes a defect-aware learnable prompts, which contain both human-readable words and learnable embeddings that can effectively capture abnormal and normal states, see Figure~\ref{fig:architecture} Defect-Aware Prompt module.
-Specifically, the prompt for the abnormal state is composed as:
+We propose a defect-aware learnable prompts, which contain both human-read\-able words and learnable embeddings that can effectively capture abnormal and normal states (cf. Figure~\ref{fig:architecture}).
+Specifically, a prompt for the abnormal state is composed as:

-where $[W_i], i\in\{1,2,...,l\}$ are learnable context tokens.
-These tokens are aimed to learn a general yet effective contextual representation that represents the abnormal states. $<$D$>$ is a placeholder for the defect-types, such as \{``bent'', ``spot'', ``contamination'', \dots\}. [anomaly] and [object] represent the literal tokens for the text ``anomaly'' and ``object'', respectively.
-The principle is that the same learnable tokens $[W_1]$ to $[W_{l}]$ are shared between all types of defect.
-This means a single set of parameters are optimized to produce a defect-aware context that works effectively when combined with specific defect terms.
-The explicit $<$D$>$ terms (``scratch", ``crack", ``bent") provide specific defect information, while the shared learnable tokens contribute learned contextual knowledge that improves the detection across defect categories.
-The fixed term ``anomaly" serves as a semantic anchor that leverage CLIP's pre-trained understanding of anomalous patterns, and the ``object" term maintains object-level context while allowing the learned tokens to focus on defect patterns that generalize across object categories~\cite{zhou2023anomalyclip}.
-This parameter-sharing design is computationally efficient, as it avoids learning separate contextual representations for each defect type while maintaining effectiveness across diverse anomaly categories and object classes.
+where $[W_i], i\in\{1,2,...,l\}$ are learnable context tokens that model a shared, type-agnostic context for abnormality. $\langle D\rangle$ is a placeholder for the defect descriptor, such as \{``bent'', ``contamination'', \dots\}.
+The tokens [anomaly] and [object] are fixed literals corresponding to the words ``anomaly'' and ``object''.

+A key design choice is to share the learnable tokens ${[W_i]}$ across all defect types, yielding a single set of parameters that learns a defect-aware context composable with different descriptors: the explicit defect word $\langle D\rangle$ injects type-specific semantics (e.g., ``scratch'', ``crack''), while the shared tokens provide transferable anomaly knowledge that improves generalization across defect categories.
+The fixed anchor $[\text{anomaly}]$ grounds the prompt in CLIP’s pre-trained semantic space, and $[\text{object}]$ preserves object-level context while allowing the learnable tokens to focus on defect cues that generalize across object categories~\cite{zhou2023anomalyclip}.
 Similarly, the normal prompt can be represented as: